MaSVF-Wiki/masvf-sandbox/Massive Wiki Starter Guidebook/Massive Wiki Quick Setup Card.md

 # Massive Wiki Quick Setup Card

-This note summarizes the steps to follow when setting up a new Massive Wiki in Obsidian.
+This note summarizes the steps to follow when setting up a new Massive Wiki using Obsidian.

 1. Clone the Massive-Wiki GitHub repository using GitHub Desktop.